Gonzaga remains atop AP Top 25; Tennessee cracks top 10

 AP Basketball Writer

-Southern California had the biggest fall of the week, tumbling five spots to No. 21 after losses to Arizona and UCLA last week.
-No. 18 Houston fell four spots.
+Southern California had the biggest fall of the week, tumbling five spots to No. 21 after losses to Arizona and UCLA.
+No. 18 Houston fell four spots after losing to Memphis in its regular-season finale.
+In all, 10 teams slid from the previous week.

-No. 23 Colorado State joined the 25th-ranked Tar Heels as the poll’s new additions, bumping Ohio State and Alabama from last week’s rankings.
+No. 23 Colorado State joined No. 25 North Carolina as the poll’s new additions, bumping Ohio State and Alabama from last week’s rankings.
 The Rams spent four weeks in December and January in the poll, peaking at No. 20.

 The Tar Heels opened the year at No. 19 but fell out of the rankings by Thanksgiving – part of the Atlantic Coast Conference having just one ranked team in the Blue Devils for most of the season.